-'The look of this guy shouts terrorist': Suspect identified in New Orleans terror atttack * WorldNetDaily * by Joe Kovacs
+'The look of this guy shouts terrorist': Suspect named in New Orleans terror attack, ISIS flag on truck * WorldNetDaily * by Joe Kovacs

-PALM BEACH, Florida – President-elect Donald Trump is now reacting to the “pure evil” in New Orleans after a pickup truck plowed through a crowd of New Year’s celebrators early Wednesday morning, killing at least ten and injuring dozens of others, with the driver, 42-year-old Shamsud Din Jabbar, ultimately shot to death.
+PALM BEACH, Florida – President-elect Donald Trump is now reacting to the “pure evil” in New Orleans after a pickup truck plowed through a crowd of New Year’s celebrators early Wednesday morning, killing at least ten and injuring dozens of others, with the driver, 42-year-old Shamsud-Din Jabbar, a naturally born U.S. citizen from Texas, ultimately shot to death.

 President Donald Trump posts a statement about the New Orleans terrorist attack on NYE that killed 10 people and injured dozens more.